aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ### Digital Twin Application
 - [ ] Design and develop a software architecture that connects the virtual and real robots
 - [ ] Implement the communication between the virtual simulation and the real robot using OPC-UA
-- [ ] Create a OPCUA Server with TCP client to connect to the KRC4
 - [ ] Test and validate the Digital Twin application through synchronised movements and data comparisons between simulation and reality